mitre-public/dist-tree/README.md

 8. `DNA Sequences`
     - Distance Metric = [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) btw two DNA strings
     - This defines a proper Metric Space!

 ---

+## What is a _"Metric Space"_

+- A [Metric Space](https://en.wikipedia.org/wiki/Metric_space) is a _"math-nerdy"_ algebraic construct.
+- **In a nutshell:**
+    - If _you can measure the distance between two items_, then those items are embedded in a metric space.
+- This means you can **directly define** an efficently searchable Metric Space by implementing the `DistanceMetric<K>` [interface](./src/main/java/org/mitre/disttree/DistanceMetric.java).
+    - But be careful!
+A `DistanceMetric` that defines a metric space has a strict algebraic definition **DO NOT** get this wrong.
+    - A `DistanceMetric` function `d(K key1, K key2)` MUST obey these rules:
+        1. `d(x,y) >= 0`
+        2. `d(x,y) = d(y,x)`
+        3. `d(x,z) <= d(x,y) + d(y,z)`
+- A `Metric Space` is essentially the _"next best thing"_ when you want to efficiently search data that has too many dimensions to correctly search with a 1-dimensional ordering.
+For example, `LatLong` data is 2-dimensional.
+If you sort by Latitude you'll sometime wish you had sorted by longitude (and vice versa).
+However, you can use the distance metric defining a Metric Space to sort by "distance between `LatLong` points".
+Now you can binary search using "closer together" and "further apart" in place of "greater than" and "less than".

+---